Find me on Substack »

 Cameras change the way we are outside.
 As we try to take a photo, to capture the bird, to take it with us to enjoy again later, to share it with others, the camera also takes something from us.
 Even as we aspire to preserve the moment in nature, the camera steals some of the actual moment, some of the actual nature.
 To be sure, the rise of digital cameras and gadgets has expanded our knowledge of birds and their wonderful vagaries.
 Now, anyone with a point-and-shoot and the temerity to ask, “What’s this?” will often get a quick answer.
 And sometimes they unwittingly photograph something rare, something we experts would never believe without the image.
 So, yes, we can learn a lot.
 At least collectively we learn a lot.

 Individually, we stand to lose a lot.
 I will not conclude this essay with a polemic against cameras and gadgets.
 You need not lose the glowing screens.
 After all, on my laptop are 18,884 images, 3,399 of which are birds.
 I’ve used photography to share with you wildlife and wild places.
 I’m proud of my images.
-So all this is easy for me to say.
+So all this is easy for me to say and write.

 But I will only suggest that you more often leave behind the camera and the smart phone.
 Far too often, birders are looking far too often at nature in their gadgets and not enough at actual nature.
 Bring instead your field guide — an actual book.
 Record your eBird lists not as you watch birds, but after you’ve enjoyed them, as you sit in the woods or back at the car or back home (entering sightings from a list in your notebook).
 And, yes, photos are great, a thrill, a source of detail, memory and verification.
 But to borrow from Agassiz, “Look at your bird.”
 Not with the distraction and challenges and frustration of photography — which, oddly, brings to the photographer less focus on the beauty and lives of our birds — but instead with a singular attention to the bird itself.
 Nothing more.